wielkiborsuk/vim-http-client/README.md

 ## Usage

-Put your cursor anywhere in a newline-delimited block of text and run `:HTTPClientDoRequest`.
+Put your cursor anywhere in a newline-delimited block of text and hit `<Leader>tt`.
 The text will be parsed and executed as a HTTP request, and its results will appear in a split.
+You can also directly invoke the HTTP client with `:call HTTPClientDoRequest()<cr>`.
+Here's the format of a request:

 ```
 # Comments start with #.